tryyang2001/tp/docs/UserGuide.md

 #### 4.4.4 Editing Upcoming Exercise Items `edit u/`

-If you would like to make some changes to the details of your Upcoming Exercises, this command can be used and your Upcoming Exercises in the Future Exercise List will be updated.
+If you would like to make some changes to the details of your Upcoming Exercise Items, this command can be used and your Upcoming Exercise Items in the Upcoming Exercise List will be updated.

 Format: `edit u/LIST_NO {n/NEW_NAME} {c/NEW_CALORIES} {d/NEW_DATE}` edits the n<sup>th</sup> item in the Upcoming Exercise List, where *n* is the index of the Exercise to edit.

-❗ `LIST_NO` must be a positive integer within the range of the number of Items in the list.
+❗ `LIST_NO` must be a positive integer within the range of the number of Items in the list.\
+❗ Though the parameters are optional, do provide at least one of them so that _Fitbot_ knows what you want to update about the Item!

+Example:
 ```text
 edit u/1 c/150 d/30-11-2021
 __________________________________________________________________________________________